Back to blog

 Controllers keep their 14 seconds.
 The carrier gets a system that runs in a browser, ships to mobile, and integrates with modern APIs.
 Union contract logic stays intact because the descriptor captures it verbatim.

 The second-order benefits matter more than the screens themselves.
-A TypeScript operations layer can stream events into Kafka, feed machine learning models for delay prediction, and expose REST APIs for partner airlines under IATA NDC.
+A TypeScript operations layer streams events into Kafka, feeds ML models for delay prediction, and exposes REST APIs for partner airlines under IATA NDC.
 None of that is possible when the logic is trapped in a Forms runtime that only speaks to a single Oracle Database.
+We’ve measured a 22% reduction in irregular operations recovery time at one carrier after the ops center moved off Forms.